THE “GAL ALIYA” OR “ROCK ELEPHANT” AT KATUPILANA, TAMANKADUWA.

 Massive, resists the beating storm.

-Map of Ancient Lifesize Stone Elephant Carving (approx location)
+Map of Ancient Lifesize Stone Elephant Carving at Anakalluwa (approx location)

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites